-Select Setup for the system to prompt for a password at Setup.
+Select Setup for the system to prompt for a password upon entering the BIOS setup utility.
 Select Always for the system to prompt for a password at bootup and upon entering the BIOS Setup utility.
 The options are Setup and Always.